 Common Good Collaborating

-Common Good: The common good is when we are all working together for the greater benefit of everyone in our community, state & country.
+Common Good: The Common Good is when we are all working together for the greater benefit of everyone in our community, state & country.

-- The Teacher will identify either on own or with students local charities, community centers, school fund-raising initiatives, etc. that you want to involve students in.
+- The teacher will identify, either on own or with students local charities, community centers, school fund-raising initiatives, etc. that you want to involve students in.

 - Students can be divided into groups to further research the organization or charity that will benefit.
 Students will need to be given guidance on where to look for this information.
 Have the students use the safe searching advanced feature in Google for the students to find their information.

 - View this Sample Student Google Site.

 - The teacher will learn how to use Google sites if unfamiliar with it.

 - View this video tutorial to learn how to use Google Sites.

 - View the Google Sites video update tutorial.

 See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.